qlibs/mph/README.md

 #define MPH 5'0'0       // Current library version (SemVer)
 #define MPH_PAGE_SIZE   // [default: not defined]
                         // If defined safe memcpy will be used for string-like
-                        // keys if the read is close to the page boundry (4096u)
+                        // keys if the read is approaching the page boundry (4096u)
 ```

 ---